panosc-portal/helm-charts/cloud-provider-kubernetes/README.md

 affinity|Affinity labels for pod assignment|{}
 resources|Custom resource configuration for the CloudProviderKubernetes pod | {}
-logLevel| Log level of the CloudProviderKubernetes ( debug, info, warn, error | info database.host| Database hostname database.port| Database port | 5432 database.type| Database type (oracle, postgres, mariadb ...) | postgres database.username| Username to access the CloudProviderKubernetes microservice database database.password| Password to access the CloudProviderKubernetes microservice database database.databaseName| Database name for the CloudProviderKubernetes microservice | cloud-provider-kubernetes database.schema| Database schema for the CloudProviderKubernetes microservice (if definable) | cloud-provider-kubernetes database.log| Boolean to activate or not database logs | false database.sync| Boolean to activate or not database synchronisation | false
+logLevel| Log level of the CloudProviderKubernetes ( debug, info, warn, error | info global.namespace.name | Name of namespace in witch the microservice will be installed (namespace must be already created) | default global.database.host| Database hostname global.database.port| Database port | 5432 global.database.type| Database type (oracle, postgres, mariadb ...) | postgres global.database.log| Boolean to activate or not database logs | false global.database.sync| Boolean to activate or not database synchronisation | false global.database.cloudProviderKubernetes.username| Username to access the CloudProviderKubernetes microservice database global.database.cloudProviderKubernetes.password| Password to access the CloudProviderKubernetes microservice database global.database.cloudProviderKubernetes.databaseName| Database name for the CloudProviderKubernetes microservice | cloud-provider-kubernetes global.database.cloudProviderKubernetes.schema| Database schema for the CloudProviderKubernetes microservice (if definable) | cloud-provider-kubernetes

 # Use the service